 Formal methods, Specification, (software) system synthesis and Formal Verification

 (Highly) safety-critical systems or hardware are typically created from formal Specification by (software) system synthesis or, when (full) synthesis is unfeasible, implementations are formally verified.
-To my knowledge no standards for (highly) security-critical systems exist, which require formal Specification and Formal Verification or synthesis (2025-05-16).
+Standards for (highly) security-critical systems (like Creative Commons Evaluation Assurance Levels) provide customer assurances of the security policy according to the specification and are to my knowledge typically realized via Specification and Formal Verification without synthesis (2025-09-28).

 For non safety- or security-critical or hardware (sub)systems, usually semantics are not “set into stone”, so Formal Verification or (software) system synthesis is rarely an option.
 Formal models and (semi-)formal specifications are however commonly used for design, planning, testing, review and validation of fail-safe or core (software) system functionality.